I7-Examples/When-in-Rome-2/docs/source.txt

 	begin;
 		if arms entry is not count
 		begin;
-			change count to arms entry;
+			now count is arms entry;
 			say "[line break]  [bold type][count as roughness][roman type]: ";
 		otherwise;
 			say ", ";